Home Contact Us

 Whenever possible during the visits, we monitor how Police staff manage detainees during each stage of a person's time in custody, from initial reception until their release or transfer.
 This involves direct observations of the care and treatment of detainees and is supported by interviews and conversations with the staff involved covering all aspects of managing a detainee’s time in custody.
 To help ensure we can directly observe as many of the custodial processes as possible, our inspectors work different shifts including evenings.
 When there are no detainees present or our inspectors only saw one part of the process, we reviewed the custody records and discussed these with the staff.

 When it is appropriate, we conduct voluntary private interviews with the detainees present during our visits.
 We ask about their experiences and understanding of the custody process.
 We also asked them about their health, wellbeing, and other personal circumstances to help assess whether their needs are being met appropriately.
+We speak to the operational staff, custody supervisors, and managers to discuss the leadership and accountability in the district with focus on the local policies, practices, procedures, and district staffing and training arrangements.

 MoST Content Management V3.0.9064